BenderScript/meraki_community_scraper/README.md

 Welcome to this repository, where you will learn how to scrape a community forum for some amazing data that you can use to fine-tune your chatGPT model.
 This is a cool project that shows you how to build an AI solution from scratch, from data collection to model deployment.

+This is the first part in a series of a complete fine-tuning example from scratch.
+The second part is here: https://github.com/BenderScript/techGPT

 ## Scraping and Cleaning Data

 Before we get to the fun part of GenAI, we need to get some data first.
 And not just any data, but high-quality data that is relevant and useful for our task.